Le guide ultime de la vente d'une entreprise

 • Balance sheets and income statements

-• Cash Flow Reports
+• Cash flow reports

 • Contracts and partnership agreements

-• Patents and registered trademarks
+• Patents and trademarks

 • Fixed assets and inventories

-• Licenses and operating permits
+• Operating licenses and permits

 • Tax reports and tax returns